 I can't say that I like impedance-balanced connections.
 If not done precisely (and it rarely is—a simple resistor to ground does not have the same characteristics as the output stage of the driven half of the allegedly balanced output), CMRR will be poor.
 You don't have the isolation that a fully-floating (non-ground-referenced) connections will have.
 You get no signal if someone has made an unbalanced connection by grounding pin two instead of pin three.
 And some balanced-input equipment doesn't work too well when only one leg is driven (I have one mixer like that).
 While some may say I'm being picky, haveing the best possible noise-rejection is important when working in electrically noisy environments, especially when you have leads going all over the place.

-There's a second set of separate XLR & ¼″ TRS jacks for analogue outputs that have an A/B switch between all inputs and channels 1 & 2 output monitoring, or channels 3 & 4 output monitoring, with an output volume control.
+There's a set of separate XLR & ¼″ TRS jacks for analogue outputs that use an A/B switch for (a) mixed monitoring between all four inputs and channels 1 & 2 output monitoring, or (b) channels 3 & 4 output monitoring, with an output volume control.
 These switched monitoring outputs also go to a headphone socket, with its own volume control.
-The A mode lets you mix between analogue monitoring of all the 4 inputs as stereo pairs (channels 1 & 2 being a left & right pair, and channels 3 & 4 being a second left & right pair, or you can hit a mono button to sum them all together), for undelayed monitoring of live signals, and the output from channels 1 & 2 coming back from the DAC.
+The A mode lets you mix between analogue monitoring of all the 4 inputs as stereo pairs (channels 1 & 2 being a left & right pair, and channels 3 & 4 being a second left & right pair, or you can hit a mono button to sum them all together) for undelayed monitoring of live signals, and the output from channels 1 & 2 coming back from the DAC.
 The B mode lets you monitor channels 3 & 4 coming back from the DAC, just by themselves.

 There are ¼″ TRS insert points on all four input channels (like you'd have on a mixing desk; tip is send, ring is return, sleeve is ground), letting you put effects gadgets between input pre-amp and the ADC (such as compressors, reverbs, etc).